 Sculpture, Performance and Installation (SPI) addresses the language of three-dimensional space not only through the exploration of materials, objects and processes, but also through the relationship between the body and its spatial surrounds.

-Sculpture, Performance and Installation (SPI) encourages a range of approaches in the making of art.
+The Sculpture, Performance and Installation (SPI) studio encourages a range of approaches in the making of art.
 This includes site-specific, institutional critique, and ephemeral work.
 Technical processes central to the history of sculpture such as casting, carving, welding, and assemblage are also supported.
 The heritage of conceptual art is a fundamental consideration of the studio.
 You are encouraged to include video in your spatial explorations, either as a medium in its own right, or as a tool for documenting sculpture, installation and performance work.

 First year is a mixture of interdisciplinary and studio-specific units of study.
 From second year on students undertake a 12-credit point film and digital art studio major each semester.
 The major study is combined with a 3-credit point elective to enable you to further tailor your study to desired outcomes.
 You are also required to complete 3-credit point studio theory in media arts and a 6-credit point theoretical enquiry unit each semester.

 Sculpture, performance and installation graduates become practicing artists, including painters, printmakers and sculptors.
 They also establish careers in a wide range of art, design and culture related fields including: art education, arts administration, arts writing, curating, set and exhibition design, public art, product design, film, video production and post-production.